erosmontin/pyfe/README.md

-# pyFe
+# pyFE
-Features extraction and machine learning
+Features Extraction and machine learning for Radiomics Analysis of 2D/3D biomedical images

 ## Installation
 if you only want to use only PYRAD